dazzaji/Advisor/README.md

-# Advisor
+# Advisory Boards

-This repo is for better organizing adivor affiliations
+This repo is for better organizing adivory board affiliations.